 Maria Elena is passionate about working with students and helping them through Cognitive Behavioral, Systems, Client-Centered approaches, being sensitive to cultural and spiritual values.
 She has worked with diverse populations and is familiar with the process of acculturation and how this can play a role in family dynamics, self-identity and academic success.
 She has a passion for working with underserved populations and working on decreasing mental health stigma.
 Maria Elena is bilingual in Spanish and English.

 Erika Hess, LMFT (she/her/hers), is a Licensed Marriage and Family Therapist who received her Masters in Counseling from San Diego State University and Bachelors in Psychology from the University of Minnesota.
+She also studied and interned in Senegal.
 Since 2005, Erika has been engaging with diverse communities in community-based mental health and non-profit agencies.
-Her work has focused around supporting individuals, families, and communities with experiences of trauma, depression, anxiety, substance misuse, immigration stress, and cultural adjustment.
-Her previous employment has also included research in the UCSD Psychiatry Department, and clinical supervision in the SDSU Marriage and Family Therapy Program.
+Her work has focused on supporting individuals, families, and communities with experiences of trauma, depression, anxiety, substance misuse, immigration stress, and cultural adjustment.
+Her previous employment has also included research in UCSD Psychiatry Department and clinical supervision in the SDSU MFT Program.

-Erika’s approach is grounded in narrative and solution-focused therapies which centers each person as the expert of their life and focuses on (re)connecting with personal and collective skills, competencies, values and committed actions.
-Her work is also informed by Acceptance and Commitment Therapy, Artistic Expression, and Psychophysiological Approaches (Mindfulness, Biofeedback, Neurofeedback and EMDR).
-Erika offers individual and group therapy, teaches Bounce Back, provides training and clinical supervision to masters-level counseling students, co-coordinates the center’s Biofeedback and EMDR programs, and is a liaison to the International Student Center.
-In addition to working at C&PS, she is also a contracted provider with Survivors of Torture, International, a local non-profit supporting refugees and asylum seekers.
+Erika’s approach is grounded in narrative therapy, which centers each person as the expert of their life and focuses on (re)connecting with personal and collective skills, competencies, values and committed actions.
+Her work is also informed by Acceptance & Commitment Therapy, Artistic Expression, and Psychophysiological Approaches (Mindfulness, Biofeedback, Neurofeedback and EMDR).
+Erika offers individual, couples and group therapy, teaches Bounce Back, provides training and supervision to masters-level counseling students, co-coordinates the center’s Biofeedback and EMDR programs, and is a liaison to the International Student Center.
+In addition to working at C&PS, she is also a contracted provider with Survivors of Torture, Intl., a local non-profit supporting political refugees and asylum seekers.
 She enjoys playing music in her free time.